zhrum/rocketchat_minishift/README.md

 # Installing rocket-chat into minishift
+Here I'am telling how to intall rocketchat into minishift with persistent volumes.

 ## Create user and set policies and create project
 Log into minishift as system administrater
 ```